 What is Second Career?

-Second Career is funding available through the Ministry of Advanced Education and Skills Development (MAESD).
+Second Career is funding available through the Ministry of Training, Colleges and Universities (MTCU).
 It can help laid-off workers who will benefit from skills training to find work in the current labour market.
 Funding can help an applicant with the costs of tuition, books, living expenses and other costs associated with the training to build skills for a new career.

 How to Apply

 To learn if you are eligible for Second Career funding, you must be assessed and work through an Employment Ontario Employment Services (EOES) provider.
 Conestoga Career Centre’s advisors can help you to assess your needs, work through the guidelines, and to research your options.
 We will help you complete all the requirements needed to complete your application and to submit to the MTCU.

 You may be eligible to apply to Second Career if you: